Judge: A$AP Rocky's Guilty Verdict Doesn't Bar Him From Returning to Sweden

 Martinsson adds that he is not surprised by the court’s conclusion that “this was not a case of self defense” because” A$AP Rocky and the two members of his entourage “were not attacked physically before they started using violence themselves.”

-While the rapper was eventually convicted, Martinsson believes the find verdict could have been worse for him.
+While the rapper was eventually convicted, Martinsson believes the final verdict could have been worse for him.

 “The clear winner is the prosecutor because the court still found [A$AP Rocky and his entourage] guilty,” Martinsson says.
 “It’s not an outcome that defense attorneys wanted to see but on the other hand they were given the mildest possible sentence for these crimes.”